danielbr/Business--Shipping/trunk/shipping/doc/README.txt

         cod_value: The COD value for the package.
 Required if COD option is present.
 Valid values: 0.01 - 50000.00

+        cod_code: The code associated with the type of COD.
+Values: 1 = Regular COD, 2 = Express COD, 3 = Tagless COD

         For example:

                 cod            => 1,